Subscriber only lesson.

 When to use

 Every project needs to have someone in charge.
 When a project is initiated one of the first steps the stakeholders and sponsor should take is to appoint a project manager.
-If you are the project manager you should set clear expectations about your role and level of authority.
-This is largely dependent upon the project organizational structure.
+Throughout the lifecycle of the project, the manager leads the project team.

 Project Manager: “The person assigned by the performing organization to lead the team that is responsible for achieving the project objectives.”
 PMBOK® Guide